UniFormal/MMT/src/mmt-isabelle/README.md

 ## Requirements

 Isabelle/MMT requires a version of Isabelle that fits precisely to it.
-The latest stable release is for Isabelle2021 (February 2021).
+The latest stable release is for Isabelle2021-1 (December 2021).
 For intermediate development versions see file `README_REPOSITORY` section **Quick start in 30min** in https://isabelle.sketis.net/repos/isabelle